andreibudoi/react-tos-simplify/README.md

 # react-tos-simplify

 Web application made using react, bootstrap and axios.
 Allows you to upload Terms & Conditions or Privacy Policies pdf documents to the [backend API](https://github.com/andreibudoi/react-tos-simplify-api) and returns a privacy score and a list of relevant policies to the user, using an nlp library.
+The API uses the [Natural](https://github.com/NaturalNode/natural) module.

 ## Getting Started with Create React App